EvgeniyRub/pytest-testrail/README.md

 * from 2.11.0 ~~* Removed duplicate newline characters in test result comments for a better visual of the Testrail result.~~
 *  Replaced special characters('>','<', "'", '"' ) in test results comment with Unicode.

+### What was changed so far with 2.14.0:

+*  Added TESTRAIL_TEST_STATUS_PRIORITY see on Testrail result first failed result in parametrized tests.